-How to Report an Incident of Sexually Abusive Behavior It is important that you tell a staff member if you have been sexually assaulted.
+How to Report an Incident of Sexually Abusive Behavior or Sexual Harassment:

+It is important you tell a staff member if you have been sexually assaulted or harassed.
 It is equally important to inform staff if you have witnessed sexually abusive behavior.
-You can tell your case manager, Chaplain, Psychologist, SIS, the Warden or any other staff member you trust.
-BOP staff members are instructed to keep reported information confidential and only discuss it with the appropriate officials on a need to know basis concerning the inmate-victim's welfare and for law enforcement or investigative purposes.
+You can tell you're Case Manager, Chaplain, Psychologist, SIS, the Warden, or any other staff member you trust.
+BOP staff members are instructed to keep reported information confidential and only discuss it with the appropriate officials on a need-to-know basis concerning the inmate-victim's welfare and for law enforcement or investigative purposes.
 There are other means to confidentiality report sexually abusive behavior if you are not comfortable talking with staff.

-- Write directly to the Warden, Regional Director or Director.
+- Write directly to the Warden, Regional Director, or Director.
 You can send the Warden an Inmate Request to Staff Member (Cop-out) or a letter reporting the sexually abusive behavior.
 You may also send a letter to the Regional Director or Director of the Bureau of Prisons.
 To ensure confidentiality, use special mail procedures. - File an Administrative Remedy.
 You can file a Request for Administrative Remedy (BP-9).
 If you determine your complaint is too sensitive to file with the Warden, you have the opportunity to file your administrative remedy directly with the Regional Director (BP-10).
-You can get the forms from your counselor or other unit staff. - Write the Office of the Inspector General (OIG) which investigates allegations of staff misconduct.
+You can get the forms from your Counselor or other unit staff. - Write the Office of the Inspector General (OIG) which investigates certain allegations of staff misconduct by employees of the U.S. Department of Justice; all other sexual abuse/harassment allegations will be forwarded by the OIG to the BOP.
 OIG is a component of the Department of Justice and is not a part of the Bureau of Prisons.
 The address is:

-Office of the Inspector General

-U.S. Department of Justice
+Office of the Inspector General U.S. Department of Justice Investigations Division 950 Pennsylvania Avenue, N.W.
+Room 4706 Washington, D.C.

-Investigations Division

-950 Pennsylvania Avenue, N.W.

-Room 4706

-Washington, D.C.
 20530